edgepointlearning/edgepointlearning.com/src/collections/blog/2023-05-17-accessible-elearning-programs.md

 If you think your employees aren’t facing challenges, think again.
 An estimated 10% of the population is [diagnosed with dyslexia](https://medium.com/@lauracatherineduggan/dyslexia-and-how-it-affects-your-web-design-baf29f85b336) (with many more undiagnosed), and an additional [12% of U.S. adults are disabled](https://www.pewresearch.org/fact-tank/2017/07/27/7-facts-about-americans-with-disabilities/) in another way.
 Chances are also good that you have employees with [hidden disabilities](http://www.ist.hawaii.edu/training/hiddendisabilities/05_hidden_disabilities.php) that need accommodation.

 Accessibility is important in a few other ways, too.
 By complying with accessible eLearning guidelines, you can serve your audience with one training course, avoiding the need to manage multiple versions.
-There are also accessibility rules you must follow to avoid legal risk.
+There are also accessibility rules you may need to follow to avoid legal risk.

 ## What are accessible eLearning guidelines and laws? { .scroll-mt-8 id="section2"}